Emmett Till: Later events

 In 1996, documentary filmmaker Keith Beauchamp, who was greatly moved by Till's open-casket photograph, started background research for a feature film he planned to make about Till's murder.
 He asserted that as many as 14 people may have been involved, including Carolyn Bryant Donham (who by this point had remarried).
-Mose Wright heard someone with "a lighter voice" affirm that Till was the one in his front yard immediately before Bryant and Milam drove away with the boy.
 Beauchamp spent the next nine years producing The Untold Story of Emmett Louis Till, released in 2003.

 That same year, PBS aired an installment of American Experience titled The Murder of Emmett Till.
 In 2005, CBS journalist Ed Bradley aired a 60 Minutes report investigating the Till murder, part of which showed him tracking down Carolyn Bryant at her home in Greenville, Mississippi.

 A 1991 book written by Stephen J. Whitfield, another by Christopher Metress in 2002, and Mamie Till-Mobley's memoirs the next year all posed questions as to who was involved in the murder and cover-up.
 Federal authorities in the 21st century worked to resolve the questions about the identity of the body pulled from the Tallahatchie River.

 In 2004, the U.S. Department of Justice (DOJ) announced that it was reopening the case to determine whether anyone other than Milam and Bryant was involved.
-David T. Beito, a professor at the University of Alabama, states that Till's murder "has this mythic quality like the Kennedy assassination".
+David T. Beito, a University of Alabama professor, stated that Till's murder "has this mythic quality like the Kennedy assassination".
 The DOJ had undertaken to investigate numerous cold cases dating to the civil rights movement, in the hope of finding new evidence in other murders as well.

 Till's body was exhumed, and the Cook County coroner conducted an autopsy in 2005.
 Using DNA from Till's relatives, dental comparisons to images taken of Till, and anthropological analysis, the exhumed body was positively identified as that of Till.
 It had extensive cranial damage, a broken left femur, and two broken wrists.
 Metallic fragments found in the skull were consistent with bullets being fired from a .45 caliber gun.

 In February 2007, a Leflore County grand jury, composed primarily of black jurors and empaneled by Joyce Chiles, a black prosecutor, found no credible basis for Beauchamp's claim that 14 people took part in Till's abduction and murder.
 Beauchamp was angry with the finding.
 David Beito and Juan Williams, who worked on the reading materials for the Eyes on the Prize documentary, were critical of Beauchamp for trying to revise history and taking attention away from other cold cases.
 The grand jury failed to find sufficient cause for charges against Carolyn Bryant Donham.
 Neither the FBI nor the grand jury found any credible evidence that Henry Lee Loggins, identified by Beauchamp as a suspect who could be charged, had any role in the crime.
 Other than Loggins, Beauchamp refused to name any of the people he alleged were involved.